bitsofcotton/consistency-boots/README.md

 prot.cc is for 64bit system.

-# on specific device
+# things undone.
-Is ring0 tester needed?
+A ring0 tester is undone.
 There's many much cpu operation modes on amd64.

 # Tips
 This can causes floating point operation on the cpu to be broken because of some internal state